cyrexlinuz/cathook/README.md

 [FULL LIST OF FEATURES HERE](https://cathook.club/wikis/Feature-List-and-explanations)

+## Hosting anti-bot bots

+You can host multiple antibot-bots on your computer or server just like all other bots Visit [the catbot repo](https://github.com/cyrexlinuz/catbot-setup) for more information.

 # Installing, updating, attaching (injecting)
 Cathook is tested on Ubuntu, Manjaro and Arch.
 It's guaranteed that, Cathook will work on these distros.